-The vast property features a majestic lobby, expansive rooftop area and six amenity spaces.
+Along with the majestic lobby, this vast property features an expansive rooftop area and eight amenity spaces:

-- Grand Hall is the building’s dining area, with several different food vendors and a bar, all of which will be open to the public
+- Grand Hall includes the building’s food hall — From Here On — and will have several different food vendors and a bar, all of which will be open to the public

-- Telegram Lounge has a wrap-around bar, Bocce lane and pool table, with floor-to-ceiling walls and views of the Chicago River
+- Telegram Lounge has a wrap-around bar, Bocce court and pool table, with floor-to-ceiling walls and views of the Chicago River

 - The Vault allows clients and coworkers to meet in an intimate setting with a spacious bar, fireplace, sleek conference table, and lounging areas on either side